sudara/melatonin_perfetto/README.md

 ### Step 5: Enable/Disable at will

-As you'll see in "How to use", you can now toggle traces on/off by adding the following in the exporter's preprocessor definitions:
+As you'll see in "How to use", you can toggle perfetto traces on/off by adding the following in the exporter's preprocessor definitions:

 ```
 PERFETTO=1 //enabled